sdss/explorer/README.md

 ```
 pip install git+https://www.github.com/sdss/explorer.git@main
 ```

 or, to have a local copy on your machine, clone and install as an editable package via `pip`:
 ```
 git clone https://www.github.com/sdss/explorer.git ./sdss-explorer
 cd sdss-explorer
 pip install -e .
 ```

+These instructions are the same as in conda

 ## Development